Question Period Note: Express Entry

 Suggested Response:

-• Express Entry enables us to select skilled workers based on factors that include age, education, work experience and language proficiency.
+• Programs under Express Entry allow Canada to select newcomers based on factors that are needed to build the economy now and into the future, such as education, work experience, and language proficiency.

 Background: